 - a.
-Small-scale housing development shall be permitted at a level that is commensurate with and that will help to support social and community facilities available in the Parish.
-This would entail a growth of approximately 10% over the period of the plan This shall be developed through: - i.
-Infill development of one or two dwellings in the village, hamlets and small settlements. - ii.
-Affordable Housing; where there is a demonstrated local need for affordable homes within the Parish. - iii.
-The conversion of suitable disused buildings. - iv.
-Housing for a rural worker; where there is an essential need for a rural worker to live permanently at or near their place of work in the countryside. - b.
-New buildings should be designed to blend in with existing dwellings in the immediate area.
-The design of new housing should normally be in traditional Cornish style where that would be in keeping with existing buildings in the immediate area.
-All new homes should take steps to comply with the guidance set out in the Cornwall Council's Design Guide. - c.
+Small-scale housing development shall be permitted at a level that is commensurate with, and that will help to support, social and community facilities available in the Parish.
+This would entail a growth of up to 10% of the current housing stock (214 dwellings) over the period of the plan.
+This shall be developed through: - i.
+Infill development of typically one or two dwellings in the village, hamlets and small settlements. - ii.
+Small-scale affordable housing on the edge of existing settlements where there is a demonstrated local need.
+In accordance with the Cornwall LP:SP Policy 9; The number, type, size and tenure of the affordable dwellings should reflect identified local needs as evidenced through the Cornwall Housing Register. - iii.
+The conversion of redundant buildings. - iv.
+Housing for a rural worker; where there is an essential need to the business for a rural worker to live permanently at or near their place of work in the countryside. - b.
+Any new development proposal should demonstrate how it reflects and complements the locally distinctive character of the site and its immediate context.
+They should, where possible, have pitched roofs orientated to allow for the efficient use of solar panels and should incorporate off-road parking.
+All new homes should comply with the guidance set out in the Cornwall Council's Design Guide. - c.
 To preserve and enhance the green infrastructure which helps to give the area its unique character, all new housing development should include the planting of one or more trees, of species which are native and common in Cornwall.
-New trees should be planted to replace any trees that were felled during construction - d.
-For any new homes, or when buildings are converted for residential use, the installation of bat and owl boxes to protect and enhance the habitat will be encouraged and supported
+New trees and hedges should also be planted to replace any that were lost during construction - d.
+For any new homes, or where buildings are converted for residential use, measures should be included which protect and enhance the habitat for wildlife, such as the installation of bat, bird and owl boxes, hedgehog friendly fences and bee bricks.